 Several arguments may be used to provide further evidence of liability, including the manufacturer’s duty to warn others of foreseeable dangers arising from use of the product as it was designed.

-Contact Our Atlanta Car Accident Attorneys If You Had a Crash Caused by a Defective Car Part
+Atlanta Crash Caused by a Defective Car Part?
+Contact Us

 Defective car parts can cause more than injury to just one person.
 If the defect happens to be related to tires or fuel tanks, the outcome could cause a catastrophic accident out on the road.
 That’s why injured persons should retain an experienced Atlanta product liability attorney when they’ve been injured.
 Class actions are possible when more than one person suffers the same injury stemming from the same part.

 The Champion Firm, P.C. is here to stand up for you if a defective car part caused you harm.
 Contact our office immediately to schedule your free evaluation to learn more about your rights and legal options.
 We collect only when your case results in payment of compensation.

 To learn more, call us today or reach out to us online.